Thermodynamic Geometry and Phase Transitions of AdS Braneworld Black Holes: Thermodynamic Geometry of Charged-AdS BraneWorld Black Holes

 In the region bounded by $C_{\phi}$ and $C_{q}$ curves, no stable blackhole solution exists as both of them are negative.
 For the region bounded between the $C_{\phi}$ curve and the Gibbs curve metastable blackhole solution exist as both $G$ and $C_{\phi}$ remain positive there.
 The above observations lead to the important conclusion that locally unstable blackhole solutions are also globally unstable as the $C_{\phi}$ curve lies totally inside the region bounded by the Gibbs curve.
 Outside the Gibbs curve we have both locally and globally stable blackhole solutions.
 The fig. (\ref{fig:QSRNads}) also depicts that as we increase the value of the parameter $\omega$ the regions bounded by the $C_{\phi}$, $C_{q}$ curves and the Gibbs curve shrinks to a lower area which implies that the regime of instability of the black hole solution decreases with the increase in the value of the parameter $\omega$.
 It is also possible to analyze the phase coexistence behavior from these curves in both the ensembles.
 For canonical ensemble we see that a isocharge curve with constant $q$ intersects the $C_{q}$-spinodal curve at two points, which shows that the canonical ensemble displays a liquid-gas like phase behaviour.
 For $q < q_{c}=\frac{1}{6\omega}$, the RN-AdS braneworld black hole undergoes a first order transition between a small black hole and a large black hole phase charcterized by the horizon radius.
 At the critical value of the charge $q_{c}=\frac{1}{6\omega}$ corresponding to the maxima of $C_q$ curve, the phase coexistence phenomena ceases to exist and the isocharge curve corresponding to $q_{c}$ is tangential to the $C_q$ curve separating the small black hole branch from the large black hole branch.

 In the figures $(2,3,4,5)$ we have plotted the temperature $\left(T\right)$ with respect to the entropy $S$ at fixed values of $q$ $\left(isocharge~curves\right)$ for different values of the parameter $\omega= \left(1,1.5,2,2.5\right)$ respectively.
 The curve shown in black corresponds to $q=0$ which describes the AdS-Schwarzschild blackhole and exhibits a minima below which there are no stable black hole solutions and above which the stable and the unstable branches coexist at all temperatures.
 This is known as the 'Davies phase behavior' and the temperature at which this occurs is termed as the Davies temperature $\left(T_{d}\right)$.
 The effect of adding a finite but fixed charge to the system makes it possible to have a low temperature blackhole branch.
 At $q_{c}=\frac{1}{6\omega}$ the $T$ vs $S$ curves shows an inflection with critical values of the entropy and the temperature as $S_{c}=\frac{\pi}{6 \omega^{2}}$ and $T_{c}=\frac{\sqrt{2}}{\pi\sqrt{3}} \omega$ respectively.
 Note that these critical values show a dependence on the braneworld parameter $\omega$ such that a larger region of stability for the RN-AdS braneworld black hole is observed for higher values of $\omega$.
+It is also possible to express the temperature $T$ as a function of the entropy $S$ and the electric potential $\phi$ as,